Sugar Spun Run

 • Chocolate chips.
 Use a quality brand of chocolate chips, since so much of our flavor is going to come from these (I love Ghirardelli and have had bad experiences using generic).

 • Peanut butter.
 Creamy or crunch will work.
-I don’t recommend using a “natural” brand of peanut butter (where the oil separates to the top) as it is likely to be too soft and liquidy.
+I have recently tested this recipe with my homemade peanut butter and it turned out quite well that way, I was pleasantly surprised!
 See my FAQ section below for nut-free alternatives and notes.

 • Salted butter.
-Usually I sing the praises of using unsalted butter, but we’re going to save a step here and just use salted.
-If you only have unsalted, just add a pinch (about a heaping 1/8 teaspoon) of salt to your chocolate mixture before melting.
+Usually I sing the praises of using unsalted butter, but I actually feel that salted works better here.
+If you only have unsalted, just add a pinch (about a heaping โ…› teaspoon) of salt to your chocolate mixture before melting.

 • Vanilla extract.
-I love the extra flavor vanilla adds.
-It takes this puppy chow to the next level.
+I love the extra flavor vanilla adds and was surprised it wasn’t an original puppy chow ingredient — it takes the recipe to the next level!

 • Powdered sugar.
 You need a lot of sugar for this recipe because you need to make sure every single square of chocolate is thoroughly coated.
 Any excess sugar will sink to the bottom of the bowl, you really can’t use too much.